 That is how the heart functions, technically.
 But that’s not how the heart really works, is it?
 We recognize the power of our hearts when it aches, skips a beat and leaves us short of breath in joy or fear.
 The heart is a feeling, not a sterile number that operates on the concurrence of a counter.

 Did your heart beat faster when you had your first kiss?
 How about your first rollercoaster ride?
 When you said “I do” or “I love you?”
 The first time you held your child in your arms?
 When the Mets won the World Series?

-Was your heart beating when you had your first break up?
-When a heard about the loss of a friend or loved one?
+Did your heart quicken when you heard about the loss of a friend or loved one?
 A divorce?
 When your mom dies?
-Your heart probably felt like it was beating at all.
+Your heart probably felt like it wasn’t beating at all.
 It was heavy and aching.
 You could feel your heart breaking.

 Of course it beat faster, and fluttered, and pounded out a rhythmic beat that can only be described as … LOVE.

 My mom’s heart beat with a passion for life and a desire for love and, if you believe, there is no greater love than God.
 Psalm 73:26 says:

 “My flesh and my heart may fail, but God is the strength of my heart and my portion forever.”

 Born on April 14, 1930, my mom’s heart was young and strong and innocent; her hope was boundless.
 But, over time, my mom’s heart weakened.
 She suffered her first heart attack in 1981.
 In the years after, she fought off many other health challenges.
 Finally, on the morning of Friday, May 3, 2019 my mom’s heart stopped, but her love endures.
 Maybe more.
 Maybe stronger.
 Maybe longer than an earthly lifetime.